All employees have basic rights in the workplace, including the right to privacy, fair compensation, and freedom from discrimination.

 Protection Against Racial Discrimination and Harassment

 Many different kinds of treatment that are racially based may be considered torment if the behavior is unwanted and if it is severe or inescapable.
-However, the courts have refused to adopt an agreed upon workplace code of conduct or behavior that would make it easier to immediately identify racial harassment.
+However, the courts have refused to adopt an agreed upon workplace code of conduct or behavior that would make it easier to identify racial harassment immediately.

 Unless the conduct is unwelcome or severe, the legal system will not consider the actions to be inappropriate.